spring-projects/spring-data-relational/readme.md

 ## Quick Start ##

+## Execute Tests ##

+### Fast running tests

+Fast running tests can executed with a simple

+    mvn test

+This will execute unit tests and integration tests using an in-memory database.

+### Running tests with a real database

+To run the integration tests against a specific database you nned to have the database running on your local machine and then execute.

+    mvn test -Dspring.profiles.active=<databasetype>

+This will also execute the unit tests.

+Currently the following *databasetypes* are available:

+* hsql (default, does not need to be running)
+* mysql

+### Run tests with all databases

+    mvn test -Pall-dbs

+This will execute the unit tests, and all the integration tests with all the databases we currently support for testing.
+The databases must be running.

 ## Contributing to Spring Data JDBC ##

 Here are some ways for you to get involved in the community: